 The safety of you and our other passengers is our main concern.
 This is why there are a few things to keep in mind before your trip:

-- According to a decision by the EC, it is prohibited to bring certain items on the aircraft.
-Read more at the Swedish Transportation Administration website
+- According to a decision by the EC, it is for security reasons prohibited to bring certain items on the aircraft.
+Read more at the European Commision website

-- Airport security staff have the right to seize items they feel represent a risk to flight safety.
-For this reason, your carry-on will undergo careful inspection at airports in Sweden and throughout the EU.
-Read more at the Swedish Transportation Administration website
+Airport security staff have the right to seize items they feel represent a risk to flight safety.
+For this reason, your carry-on will undergo careful inspection at airports.

-- Balance scooters such as hoverboards and solowheels, powered by lithium batteries, must be shipped as airfreight.
+- Lithium batteries are restricted dangerous goods, Balance scooters such as hoverboards and solowheels, powered by lithium batteries, must be shipped as airfreight.
 In this regard, we comply with IATA guidelines for the transport of lithium batteries.

-- Electronic cigarettes, pipes or cigars may not be carried onboard SAS aircraft.
+- Electronic cigarettes, pipes or cigars may not be used onboard SAS aircraft.
 These items must be packed in your carry-on during your trip.

 - Ink cartridges for a printer weighing more than 500 grams/1.1 lbs may not be carried on trips to/from/via the US.
 This applies to checked baggage and carry-on.
 Read more at the Federal Aviation Administration's website